eraofchaos/eraofchaos.github.io/units/Sprite.md

 ---
 title: "Sprite"
 permalink: /units/Sprite/
 excerpt: "Era of Chaos Sprite.
-Sprite Units. .
+Sprite Units.
+Elf Mage.
 Era of Chaos A beautiful sprite who only exists in legends and fables.
 Any character who treats her badly is despised by readers, and faces a very unhappy ending. "
 unitID: 901
-last_modified_at: 2021-06-08
+last_modified_at: 2021-06-15
 locale: en
 ref: "Sprite"
 toc: true